Article

 Discovering brand breakthroughs can feel like random magic from a wizard’s wand you can’t control, an accidental lightning strike.
 Rather than relying on luck or a fickle creative muse, we’ve found some guiding principles that create ideal conditions for lightning to strike on demand.
 One of these conditions is to work with a brand strategist who has a proven practice for repeatedly discovering, synthesizing, and concisely communicating actionable insights.

 Insights reveal a new and deeper understanding of what people want and why.
 A new and novel way of seeing the relationship between an unmet need and a way to satisfy it.
 Surfacing insights requires thoughtful questions that prompt revealing answers.
 They require perceptive observations and pattern recognition inspired by next-level curiosity.
 Insights are the source of giving a great birthday gift or even a great birthday card.
 The kind of card that makes the birthday girl smile, chuckle or well up because it shows her that the gift giver truly knows and appreciates them.
 If you’ve ever received such a thoughtful gift or card, you know the feeling of deep connection it creates between you and the giver.
-These are the kinds of resonant insights that build great brands.

 For example, my father-in-law wears Orvis-brand polo shirts in an array of colors during the summer.
 I’ve never counted, but my guess is he has enough of these shirts to wear a different one every day of the week.
 Once, I asked him why he wore Orvis shirts, he explained that he loves to fly fishing, which was curious to me since I’d never seen or heard of him doing that.
 Turns out he didn’t have anyone to go with, so he’d fallen out of the habit even though he still has all the equipment.